sharduul/chalk/_posts/2020-06-14-html-tips-and-tricks.md

 The video placed in **src** attribute will play the video.
 Controls attribute will display the pause, play, next, full screen and volume etc.., controls on the video.

+## Conclusion

+Hopefully you’ve enjoyed these HTML tips and found them useful.
+Be sure to use them in your next project and remember practice will make you perfect and more efficient.

 > Author: B.K.Sai Kalyan <br>